craigprotzel/Mashups/README.md

 * Attend all classes, no more than 2 absences allowed
 * Arrive on time to the start of class or office hour appointment
 * Complete all homework exercises and assignments on time
+* Post homework exercises and assignments to your blog at least one hour prior to class
 * Participate in class through presentations, discussion, questions, and feedback
 * Respect fellow students' work, questions, and comments
 * Communicate with me if you need to miss class, would like extra help, or schedule additional office hours